 When it comes to the question, “Can dogs eat grapes?” there is a simple answer.
 It’s an unequivocal NO. Raisins and grapes are very toxic for all dog breeds.

-It’s important for dog owners to know what foods are toxic to dogs.
+It’s important for dog lovers to know what foods are toxic to dogs.
 It can be a matter of life and death.
 Dog parents should be extremely careful about feeding their dogs anything they are unsure about because some foods can cause serious harm and even death.

 What we do know is that even a small amount of grapes can cause death for some dogs in the form of kidney failure.
-Grapes and raisins have the potential to cause serious harm to your dog and therefore should be avoided at all times.
+Grapes and raisins have the potential to cause serious harm to your dog and, therefore, should be avoided at all times.

 Even if your dog has eaten grapes before without issue, it’s still not safe.
 Consider yourself one of the lucky ones.
 Adverse reactions could still happen the next time they eat grapes, regardless of the amount.
 It’s just not worth the risk.
-There is just no safe amount of grapes you can feed a dog.
+There is no safe amount of grapes you can feed a dog.

 If you want to take the guesswork out of what foods your dog can eat, you should try ordering fresh, custom meals for your dog delivered to your door from NomNomNow!
 Click here to get 20% off your first order!

 How do you keep grapes and raisins out of your dog’s reach?
 Do you know any alternative fruits that are actually safe to share with dogs?
 Let us know in the comments below!